zenbones-theme/zenbones.nvim/doc/zenbones.md

 And there you have it.
 Just call `colorscheme gruvbones` to use your new colorscheme.
 It respects `&background` and other configurations too.

-Also checkout the [neovim](colors/neovim.lua) colorscheme for a similarly complete example.
+Also checkout the [neovim](../colors/neovim.lua) colorscheme for a similar and complete example.